cornishcoder1/Food_of_Japan_Quiz/README.md

 My <a href="https://food-of-japan-quiz.herokuapp.com/" aria-label="Link to open deployed site">project</a> was deployed via <a href="https://heroku.com">Heroku</a> as follows:

-1. Remove un-used imports from run.py file
+1. Remove un-used imports from run.py file.
 2. In order for input methods to work properly in the deployed mock terminal, add a new line character at the end of the text, inside the input method.
 3. If required, create list of requirements with the following command in the terminal:  pip3 freeze > requirements.txt
 4. In Heroku account, go to Dashboard and click ‘Create New App’.
 Give the app a unique name and select region (Europe).
 5. Click ‘Create App’.
-6. Got to Settings tap and set up Config Vars (not required if not using a creds.json file).
+6. Go to Settings tap and set up Config Vars (only required if using a creds.json file).
 7. Click ‘Add Buildpack’, select Python and click ‘Save Changes’.
 8. Then select ‘NodeJS’ and click save again.
 IMPORTANT - Buildpacks should be in order.
 Python on top of NodeJS.
 9. Click on ‘Deploy’ tab.